FlagOpen/RoboCOIN-DataManager/docs/README.md

 ### 1. Filter Datasets

-Click the **"Filter datasets"** button to open the filter panel:
+Click the **"Filter datasets"** button to open the filter dropdown overlay:
-- **Select filter categories**: Scene, Robot, End-effector, Action, Object
+- Use the sidebar to navigate between filter categories (Scene, Robot, End-effector, Action, Object)
-- **Hierarchical selection**: Expand/collapse object groups for hierarchical filtering
-- **Filter Finder**:
-  - Press `Ctrl+F` or click the search box in the filter panel
+- Click filter options to activate/deactivate filters
-  - Type to search filter options
+- Use **Filter Finder** (Ctrl+F) to quickly search for specific filter options
-  - Use ↑/↓ arrow keys or navigation buttons to move between matches
-  - Matching options are highlighted automatically
-- **View active filters**: The filter button shows the count of active filters
+- Navigate through filter matches using arrow buttons (↑/↓) or keyboard
+- View dynamic counts showing how many datasets match each filter
-- **Reset filters**: Click "Reset filters" to clear all active filters
+- Click **"Reset filters"** button to clear all active filters
+- Click **"Done"** or press Escape to close the filter panel

 ### 2. Search Datasets

-- Use the **search box** in the top toolbar to search datasets by name
+- Use the search box in the filter control bar to search datasets by name
-- Search works in real-time and filters the displayed datasets
+- Search is case-insensitive and filters results in real-time
-- Click the **×** button to clear the search
+- Click the clear button (×) in the search box to reset search
+- Search works in combination with active filters

 ### 3. Select Datasets

-- **Single selection**: Click on a video card to select/deselect it
+- **Select individual datasets**: Click on video cards to select/deselect them
-- **Batch selection**:
-  - Click **"Select all datasets"** to select all currently filtered datasets
+- **Batch selection**: Click **"Select all datasets"** to select all filtered items
-  - Click **"Deselect all datasets"** to clear all selections
+- **Clear selection**: Click **"Deselect all datasets"** to clear all selections
-- **Visual feedback**: Selected cards are highlighted with a border
+- Selected cards are highlighted with a border and checkmark
-- **Selection count**: The toolbar shows the number of selected datasets
+- View selection count in the filter control bar

-### 4. Manage Shopping Cart (Batch Downloader)
+### 4. Manage Batch Download Cart

-The selection panel on the right side shows your shopping cart:
-- **Add to cart**: Selected datasets can be added to the cart (managed automatically)
+- **Add to cart**: Selected datasets are shown in the right-side **"Batch Downloader"** panel
-- **View cart items**: Scroll through the cart list (supports virtual scrolling)
+- **View cart**: The selection panel displays all items in your download cart
-- **Remove items**: Click the remove button on individual items
+- **Remove items**: Click the remove button (×) on individual items in the cart
-- **Cart count**: See how many datasets are in your cart
+- **Cart counter**: See total number of items in cart at the bottom of the panel

 ### 5. Export Download Commands

-1. **Select Hub source**:
-   - Toggle between **HuggingFace** and **ModelScope** using the hub switch button
+1. **Select Hub source**: Use the hub switcher button to toggle between **HuggingFace** and **ModelScope**
-   - The current hub is indicated by the active state
-2. **Generate command**:
-   - The download command is automatically generated based on cart contents
-   - View the command in the code output area
+2. **Review command**: The download command is automatically generated in the code output area
-3. **Copy command**:
-   - Click **"Copy & Checkout"** to copy the command to clipboard
+3. **Copy command**: Click **"Copy & Checkout"** button to copy the command to clipboard
-   - Execute the command in your terminal to download datasets
+4. **Execute**: Paste and run the command in your terminal to download datasets
+5. **Custom path**: Add `--target-dir YOUR_DOWNLOAD_DIR` to specify a custom download directory

 ### 6. Import/Export Selections

-- **Export JSON**:
-  - Click **"Export JSON"** to save your current cart as a JSON file
+- **Export JSON**: Click **"Export JSON"** to save your current selection list as a JSON file
-  - Useful for sharing selections or saving for later
-- **Import JSON**:
-  - Click **"Import JSON"** to load a previously saved selection file
+- **Import JSON**: Click **"Import JSON"** to load a previously saved selection list
-  - Restores your cart from the JSON file
+- This allows you to save and share your dataset selections across sessions

 ### 7. View Dataset Details

-- **Hover preview**: Hover over a video card to see quick information
+- **Hover preview**: Hover over a video card to see basic information overlay
+- **Video preview**: Videos automatically play on hover
-- **Detail modal**: Click on a video card to open a detailed information modal
+- **Detailed view**: Click on a video card or use toolbar buttons to open the detail modal
-- **Video playback**: Videos auto-play on hover (desktop) or on click (mobile)
+- **Dataset information**: View complete metadata including scenes, actions, objects, robot models, etc.

 ## Contributing